rwijtvliet/portfolyo/docs/specialized_topics/resampling.rst

 Downsampling example, price-only
 --------------------------------

-To illustrate the point that downsampling prices is different when we have "no volume information", consider the previous example, but let's assume we only have the prices, which represent the futures base price for each quarter:
+To illustrate the point that downsampling prices is different when we have "no volume information", consider the price values from the previous example, but let's assume they represent the futures base price for each quarter:

 =========================  =======
 Quarterly                        p